You’ve tried to build habits before.

 You’re relying on motivation.

-Motivation is a feeling.
-Feelings fluctuate.
 Monday morning motivation is not 11pm-after-a-hard-day motivation.

 Successful habits don’t require motivation.
 They’re automated.
 Like brushing your teeth.